-- Carleton College reserves the right to ticket and/or immobilize or tow any vehicle at owner's expense in violation of parking regulations. - All campus parking and traffic regulations are enforced on a 24-hour basis with the exception of permit regulations.
-Permit enforcement shall be in effect Monday through Friday from 7:30 A.M. to 5:00 P.M. - Any vehicle on which three (3) outstanding parking citations have been issued and not appealed or paid by the due date may be immobilized or towed at the owner's expense each time it is parked on College property. - Drivers of towed or immobilized vehicles should contact Security Services to facilitate release of the vehicle.
-Immobilized vehicles shall remain "autoclamped" until the outstanding fine is paid or the Director of Security approves their release.

-- Persistent violators may have their parking privileges revoked for up to one (1) year. - The fact that a person parks in violation of any law, ordinance or regulation and does not receive a citation, does not mean that the law, ordinance or regulation is no longer in effect.
+- Carleton College reserves the right to ticket and/or tow any vehicle at owner's expense in violation of parking regulations. - All campus parking and traffic regulations are enforced on a 24-hour basis with the exception of permit regulations.
+Permit enforcement shall be in effect Monday through Friday from 7:00 A.M. to 5:00 P.M. - Any vehicle on which three (3) outstanding parking citations have been issued and not appealed or paid by the due date may be towed at the owner's expense each time it is parked against regulations on College property. - Drivers of towed vehicles should contact Security Services to facilitate release of the vehicle. - Persistent violators may have their parking privileges revoked for up to one (1) year. - The fact that a person parks in violation of any law, ordinance or regulation and does not receive a citation, does not mean that the law, ordinance or regulation is no longer in effect.